 from 10 am to 5pm

-The sacrament of Reconciliation will be available by appointment only.
+The sacrament of Reconciliation will be available after Daily Mass on Tuesdays and Thursdays and by appointment.
 Please contact the Parish Office at 407-365-3231 to schedule an appointment.

-We will continue to record and post our Masses.
-No congregation will be present when Mass is celebrated.
+We will continue to record and post our Sunday Masses.

 Daily Mass will be celebrated at 9:15 am in the Parish Life Center and will be open to parishioners.
-Face covering is suggested, and appropriate social distancing will be required.
+Face covering is required and appropriate social distancing will be required.

-We will continue to record and post our Masses.
-No congregation will be present when Sunday Mass is celebrated.
+We will continue to record and post our Sunday Masses.

 Here are a few more things to remember as we return to our Spiritual home: